-That is why I encourage parents to talk to kids before they use technology and set clear rules.
-You should also be regularly checking their gadgets for dangerous apps and conversations, as well as monitoring their social media accounts.
+That's why we encourage parents to talk to kids before they use technology and set clear rules.

 How to protect children online and in the real world

 Ideally, you want to be able to peek in on what your children are doing no matter where they are.
-There are several companies that make remote spy software, such as mSpy, and more.
+There are several companies that make remote spy software, including mSpy, FlexiSPY and more.

 The free app is called Phone Tracker from Spy Phone Labs, and it gives you detailed information about any phone or tablet you put it on.
-We have a link for you to download it at the end of this post.
+We have a link for you to download it later in this post.

 Here's a video that tells you more about it.